-Shredded chicken taquitos are the ultimate Mexican snack or appetizer, perfect for game day or parties!
-This recipe adds plenty of zingy heat from spicy chili lime chicken and cheese!
+Shredded chicken and cheese taquitos are the ultimate Mexican snack or appetizer, perfect for game day or parties!
+This baked chicken taquitos recipe adds plenty of zingy heat from spicy chili lime chicken and cheese!

 - Use flour tortillas or freshly made corn tortillas.